Taxes are the price we pay for the services we receive from our government organizations - local, state, and national.

 The campaign for governor of Virginia in 1997 turned on a "No Car Tax" slogan.
 The Republican candidate and ultimate winner, Jim Gilmore, claimed that the state could eliminate that tax without cutting essential services.
 By the end of his term, there were serious splits in his Republican party over the budget cuts required to maintain the tax reduction, and the Democratic candidate in 2001 won election largely as a result of the intra-party dispute.

 In 1998, Virginia collected $10.5 billion in taxes, an average of $1,552 for each person in the state.
-We were 36th in the nation in the per capita tax burden that year.
-(Connecticut earned the dubious #1 ranking, with $2,869 in taxes per capita.)
+The state was 36th in the nation in the per capita tax burden that year.
+Connecticut earned the dubious #1 ranking, with $2,869 in taxes per capita.
 Virginia's taxes were just 6% of average personal income, 43rd among the states.2

 In 2011, the Joint Legislative Audit and Review Commission (JLARC) identified the tax credits that reduced state revenues by $12.5 billion, when the budget was only $14.3 million.
 The "loopholes" that reduced tax revenue the most were:3

 - sales tax exemption on prescription and nonprescription drugs